-•To impart a toasted flavor, you may first sauté the rinsed and very well drained quinoa over medium heat.
+•To impart a toasted flavor, you may first sauté the rinsed and well-drained quinoa over medium heat.
 Cook, stirring constantly, for about 5 minutes or until the liquid has evaporated and you begin to smell a nutty aroma.
 When toasting, check the final cooking time several minutes early; in this method, the quinoa is already in the pot when the water is added and brought to a boil, so it cooks slightly faster.
 This method enhances the quinoa’s nutty flavor but, in the interest of time, I often skip this step and the quinoa still turns out beautifully.

-•To quickly cool the cooked quinoa for use in salads, spread it on a baking sheet and refrigerate, uncovered, until cool.
-This also helps remove any excess moisture and separate the grains.
+•To quickly cool the cooked quinoa for use in salads, spread it evenly over a rimmed baking sheet and refrigerate, uncovered, until cool.
+Once cool, use in your recipe or store in a covered container to prevent the quinoa from drying out in the fridge.